nationalarchives/tna-latin-tutorials/ash-html-template/README.md

 This template is based off of the [tna](https://github.com/nationalarchives/tna) WordPress theme.

-It relies on TNA's live site for linking to javascript and images.
+It relies on TNA's live site for linking to images.